misja-alma/livy-plugin/README.md

 Alternatively, Livy run configurations can be created and edited in IntelliJ's Run Configuration Dialog.

 Once you have created a Livy Session, the plugin will automatically select that session for any new code you want to execute.
-If this is not what you want, you can open the run configuration and clear the session id; this way the plugin will create a new session next time.
-Or you can enter any other session id of your choice.
+If this is not what you want, you can open the run configuration and choose 'Create New Session'; this way the plugin will create a new session next time.

+## Viewing/ managing Livy sessions

-To view all Livy's running sessions, go to 'View'/'Tool Windows' and choose 'Livy Sessions'.
-Livy sessions will be shown when 'Refresh' is clicked.
+To view all Livy's running sessions, go to 'View'/'Tool Windows' and choose 'Livy Sessions'.Livy sessions will be shown when 'Refresh' is clicked.
 After selecting a session it is possible to delete it, but make sure that that session is yours!
+The sessions that are shown are the ones that are running on the Livy server that you configured in your most recent Livy run configuration.

+## Editing settings

+For a new run configuration, the Livy plugin will copy the settings from your last configuration, such as the host to connect to and all Spark configuration.
+You can edit the run configuration to adjust any settings.There is also a Livy Settings menu under Preferences-Tools-Livy Settings that lets you edit a few defaults such as the auto-generated prefix for the session name.

 ## Troubleshooting